geb/geb/doc/manual/src/chapters/020-browser.md

     Browser.drive {
         to LoginPage
-        at LoginPage
         loginButton.click()
         at AdminPage
     }

-The `at()` method will also update the browser's page instance to the given page type (or the given page instance, depending on which version of the method is used) if its at checker is successful.
+The `at()` method will also update the browser's page instance to the given page type if its at checker is successful.

 ## Page change listening